 High motivation to act precludes the need to use our willpower.
 If you already really want to write a novel more than anything else right now, you don't need to use willpower to force yourself to write.

 So motivation is the key?
 As popular as “getting motivated” is (and it’s easy to understand why), it has a fatal flaw in regards to habit development.
 If we start out motivated for action, can't we just maintain that?
-Well, some people have done it, but it's a biological improbability.
+Some people have done it, but it's a biological improbability.
 Here’s why…

 Habits are Emotionless